 EUROPEAN STARLING (Sturnus vulgaris)

-They will then put on a spectacular show called ‘murmuration’, a unique display of evolving aerial shapes in the sky as they change direction en masse while flying.
+NOTES: This bird is very social and some flocks can contain thousands, even millions of them.
+They are known to put on a spectacular show called ‘murmuration’, a unique display of evolving aerial shapes in the sky as they change direction en masse while flying.
 Many photos and videos are available online illustrating this phenomenon, more frequent in the fall and before sunset, before roosting for the night.

-This video below shows a starling murmuration above the Hillsborough bridge on Dec.
-27, 2014:
+This video below shows a starling murmuration above the Hillsborough bridge in Charlottetown: